joelwembo/joelwembo/README.md

 -  NodeJS, Python, Django , Redis, PostgreSQL, AI/Machine Learning and Kafka

 <!---
-joelwembo/joelwembo I'm Joel Wembo Cloud platform solutions architect consultant offering an immense experience, diligent, intelligent and criticaltechnical skills.
-I specialize in building applications for financial, IT, and Security Software as services solutions using
+joelwembo/joelwembo I'm Joel Wembo Cloud platform solutions architect consultant.
+I specialize in building applications for financial, IT, and Security Software as services solutions using AWS, Kubernetes, Docker, Python, Django, Terraform, SQL, Jenkins and NodeJS.
-AWS, Kubernetes, Docker, Python, Django, Terraform, SQL, Jenkins and NodeJS.
 I have achieved works in mobile apps, API Integration, ETL pipelines, CI/CD and cloud solutions architectures.
 --->
 I'm always keen to hear about new collaborations so feel free to contact :
 - web : https://joelwembo.com